aridjayarecipes/cutesrecipes.web.app/content/post/2269-recipe-of-award-winning-pumpkin-bars.md

 - "Blend the first 7 ingredients together on medium speed in a mixer"
 - "Pour into greased 11×15 inch pan"
 - "Bake for 35 minutes"
-- "While that is cooling, blend the softened butter & cream cheese together"
+- "While that is cooling, blend the softened butter &amp; cream cheese together"
-- "Add the milk & vanilla"
+- "Add the milk &amp; vanilla"
 - "Blend that in til smooth"
-- "Add powdered sugar on low speed, be careful it don't blow up on you...poof!
+- "Add powdered sugar on low speed, be careful it don&#39;t blow up on you...poof!
 Lol"
 - "Now once moistened, speed it up to a medium speed until smooth."
 - "Spread onto pumpkin bars"
-- "Chill 'til serving time"
+- "Chill &#39;til serving time"
 categories:
 - Recipe
 tags: